Deadline for submitting proposals:

 Some important information:

-Any 8ECM participant may ask to contribute to a given MS. The proposed contribution, together with the presentation forms (20 min. talk or poster), will be reviewed and determined by the MS Chair whether it is accepted as a talk, accepted as a poster, or not accepted in the MS.
+Any 8ECM participant may also request to contribute a presentation to a given MS. The proposed contribution will be reviewed by the MS Chair, who will determine whether it is accepted as a talk, accepted as a poster, or not accepted in the MS.

 The 8ECM organizers will waive the congress fee for organizers (MS proposers) of all selected MS. It is, however, possible to waive the congress fee for the MS keynote speaker instead of the organizer.
 The 8ECM organizers are not waiving the congress fee for co-organizers.
 In the case that the MS contains at least 20 oral contributions, the 8ECM organizers will waive the congress fee for two active MS participants - the MS organizer and the MS keynote speaker.